 Your about page needs a photo of you and your work too.
 Again, end with a call to action.

 Use short sentences here, perhaps even bullet points.
 You don’t need to quote prices, your call to action can ask them to ‘call for a free quote’.

 Make it clear if you design a garden, build around a pool, suggest plants, maintain a garden, cut down trees, spread mulch or mow lawns and try to think of any other services your customers have asked of you, chances are people Google them as well.

 Again, include photos of your work.
 Make sure they aren’t too large, otherwise you’ll have a slow website which is a big turn off for impatient people.

-Get professional photos taken of your best work and put them on your portfolio page.
+Get professional photos taken of your best work and put them on the portfolio page of your website.
 Include the suburb and a testimonial from the client.
 You could include a few words about what you were trying to achieve and the features and plants that you included.
 Often people need inspiration, and your work could provide them with that.

 Here are some other blog ideas

 - Who should pay for a retaining wall?